 - “A Million Little Pieces” (2018): Based on a controversial memoir, this film chronicles a man’s journey through drug addiction and his subsequent rehabilitation in a recovery program.

-- “Steve Jobs” (2015): While not solely focused on addiction recovery, this biographical drama portrays the challenges faced by the renowned tech innovator, including his battle with substance abuse and his pursuit of personal growth and redemption.
+- “Steve Jobs” (2015): While not solely focused on addiction recovery, this biographical drama portrays the challenges faced by the renowned tech innovator, including his battle with substance use disorder and his pursuit of personal growth and redemption.

 - “Thirteen” (2003): This raw and intense drama explores the tumultuous life of a thirteen-year-old girl experimenting with drugs and engaging in self-destructive behavior, highlighting the need for intervention and recovery.